vobyjs/voby/README.md

 #### `render`

-This function mounts a component inside a provided DOM element and returns a disposer function;
+This function mounts a component inside a provided DOM element and returns a disposer function.

 ```tsx
 import {render} from 'voby';